svalqui/svalqui.github.io/pages/notes_linux.md

 ```
 apt list --upgradable
 ```
-all packages in a repo
+show all packages in a repo
 ```
 # ls /var/lib/apt/lists/*_Packages
 and open or grep  the corresponding repo file